chipsalliance/firrtl-spec/spec.md

 5. The left-hand side expression may be used as the left-hand side in at most one property assignment.

-7. The property assignment may not occur within a conditional scope.
+7. The property assignment must not occur within a conditional scope.

 Note that property types are not legal for any expressions with duplex flow.